dpacheco2001/LangGraphTemplate/README.md

 # LangGraph Template

-A template for building intelligent agents using LangGraph with memory persistence and tool usage capabilities.
+A basic template for building intelligent agents using LangGraph with memory persistence and tool usage capabilities.

 ## Overview